dzeez/testdoc/README.md

 # How to commit your project to GitHub

 To get started, go to Replit and open up your Unit 3 project.
-Then, in the bottom left Tools menu, click on "Git."
+Then, on the bottom left in the Tools menu, click on "Git."

 ![Replit Git menu selection](images/replit_tools_git.png)